-Wesley Hawkins, talk of the Brown Jackson hearings, describes life after pornography sentence
+Wesley Hawkins, talk of the Jackson hearings, describes life after pornography sentence

 “When I got to a place that I could think about what I had done, retrospectively, I was disgusted,” he said, “and if someone else wants to continue to see me that way, I can’t stop them.
 But what I hope is that when people look over time they can see he was just a young man, that he’s grown and learned from his actions.”

-The Hawkins case was one of the first to come before Jackson after she was confirmed by the Senate as a federal district court judge in Washington in 2013.
+The Hawkins case was one of the first to come before Jackson after she was confirmed by the Senate as a federal-district court judge in Washington in 2013.

 Hawkins was found with 17 videos and 16 images, several depicting prepubescent boys engaged in sex acts.
 Hawkins cooperated with police, admitted possession and entered a pre-indictment guilty plea.
 He also wrote a letter taking responsibility and expressing remorse.